How does trade policy reshape the global economy?

 Research

-My research focusses on international and environmental economics.
-I am using quantitative trade models based on the so-called gravity equation in order to derive numbers from theory.
-Therefore I link my educational background as an agricultural economist with my current work at the ==Austrian Institute of Economic Research== and the ==Kiel Institute for the World Economy==.
-For example, I use global gridded crop models to asses the impact of climate change on agricultural productivities and combine this with a gravity model in order to asses how different trade regimes can compensate negative welfare effects.
+My research uses quantitative trade models based on the so-called gravity equation to study questions in ==international economics==, ==trade policy==, and ==environmental economics==.
+I analyze the effects of tariffs and trade conflicts, assess how trade can mitigate climate change impacts, and evaluate the consequences of geopolitical disruptions for food security and global value chains.
+Therefore I link my educational background as an agricultural economist with my current work at ==Kiel University== and the ==Kiel Institute for the World Economy==.
 Furthermore I am interested in econometrics of high-resolution and high-frequency data, e.g. ==remote sensing== and ==spatial data==.

 Publications